Antalpha-Labs/baby-plonk/README.md

 # Baby Plonk

+## Why this project
-**Baby Plonk** is an educational version of the PlonK protocol designed to assist beginners in comprehending its fundamental principles.
-While not a complete implementation of the protocol, it serves to simplify the concepts for ease of understanding, and does not prioritize efficiency.
+Baby Plonk is an educational version of the PlonK protocol designed to assist beginners in comprehending its fundamental principles.

-This repository originated from the [PlonKathon](https://github.com/0xPARC/plonkathon) and was subsequently modified to align with the material presented in the first 4 articles of [Understanding Plonk Protocol](https://github.com/sec-bit/learning-zkp/blob/develop/plonk-intro-cn/README.md).
+Baby Plonk, succeeding from the [PlonKathon](https://github.com/0xPARC/plonkathon) and was subsequently modified to align with the material presented in the first 4 articles of [Understanding Plonk Protocol](https://github.com/sec-bit/learning-zkp/blob/develop/plonk-intro-cn/README.md).

+By simplifying the implementation for educational purposes, efficiency is lost to a certain degree but left to the individual to prioritize according to one’s needs.

+As of now, we have implemented prover and verifier, and is on track to continue on polynomial commitment with articles of [Understanding Plonk Protocol](https://github.com/sec-bit/learning-zkp/blob/develop/plonk-intro-cn/README.md).

+## Key changes from PlonKathon
+### setup.py
+- Added `generate_srs` method so you can generate SRS(Structured Reference String) by specifying the nubmer powers as you need
+- Added support for `commit` to coefficient polynomial

+### poly.py
+- Added support for coefficient polynomial

+### prover.py
+- Changed polynomial from lagrange form to coefficient form
+- Removed coset operation
+- Removed linearization commitment

+### transcipt.py
+- Changed Fiat-Shamir transcript according to prover.py

+### verifier.py
+- Removed linearization, changed to verify each polynomial separately with pairing(KZG10)

 ## Getting started